center-for-threat-informed-defense/cloud-analytics/emulation/README.md

 <img src="./imgs/img1.png" alt="Caldera EMU plugin enabled check" style="zoom:30%;" />

-### Install New Advesary Emulation Plan
+### Install New Adversary Emulation Plan

 __NOTE__: If you are using the Vagrant Caldera setup installed earlier, read the following:

 - You can ssh to the Caldera instance by `cd cloud-analytics/emulation/caldera-vagrant`, then running `vagrant ssh`.
 - To copy the adversary emulation plan, copy the `aep1-package-caldera.tar.gz` package to the vagrant directory.
 For example, `cp cloud-analytics/emulation/aep1-package-caldera.tar.gz cloud-analytics/emulation/caldera-vagrant/`.

-##### Option A: Install From AEP Archive
+#### Option A: Install From AEP Archive

-1. On the command line on the Caldera system, navigate to the following directory (`CALDERA_HOME` denotes the home directory of the Caldera installation).
+1. On the command line on the Caldera system, navigate to the following directory (`CALDERA_HOME` denotes the home directory of the Caldera installation.
+For vagrant users, `CALDERA_HOME=/home/vagrant/caldera`).
    1. `cd CALDERA_HOME/plugins/emu/data/adversary-emulation-plans`
 2. Copy the attached file to the Caldera system, and decompress while in the directory in the previous step.
    1. `tar -zxvf /path/to/aep1-package-caldera.tar.gz`